eaton/fyi-migration/src/parsers/README.md

 ## MDB

 Accepts the path of an MS Access database and returns a data structure containing its metadata, tables, and table rows.
-Optionally, you can pass in:

-- A list of tables to ignore (supports glob-style wildcards)
-- A dictionary keyed by table name, with a Zod schema that will be used to parse and validate each row.
-- A boolean to indicate whether rows failing Zod validation should be discarded, or throw errors.
+Additional functions include:

+- Parse *a specific table* and validate every row using a Zod schema
+- Extract just the Db metadata — creation date, password, and a list of tables (including internal system tables)